ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 ## A custom GHC Core plugin

-Here we are interested in the compiler phase that produces Core IR, so we'll have to modify the `defaultPlugin` value provided by `ghc` by passing a custom implementation of `installCoreToDos` :
+As noted above, a GHC plugin can customize many aspects of the compilation process.
+Here we are interested in the compiler phase that produces Core IR, so we'll only have to modify the `installCoreToDos` field of the `defaultPlugin` value provided by `ghc` by providing our own version :

 {% highlight haskell %}
 -- module MyPlugin

 plugin :: Plugin
 plugin = defaultPlugin {
-  installCoreToDos = install -- see below
-  , pluginRecompile = \_ -> pure NoForceRecompile
+  installCoreToDos = install -- will be defined below , pluginRecompile = \_ -> pure NoForceRecompile
                        }
 {% endhighlight %}